 Depression.
 National Institute of Mental Health website.
-Available at: http://www.nimh.nih.gov/health/topics/depression/index.shtml.
+Available at: https://www.nimh.nih.gov/health/topics/depression/index.shtml.
 Updated February 2018.
 Accessed October 9, 2018.

 Depression in children and adolescents.
 EBSCO DynaMed website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T906140/Depression-in-children-and-adolescents.
 Updated July 23, 2018.
 Accessed October 9, 2018.

 Depression in elderly patients.
 EBSCO DynaMed website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T906139/Depression-in-elderly-patients.
 Updated May 26, 2017.
 Accessed October 9, 2018.

 Depressive disorders.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/psychiatric-disorders/mood-disorders/depressive-disorders.
 Updated May 2018.
 Accessed October 9, 2018.